 Hey, hey — hope everyone’s enjoying their Thursday.
 For once I’m not in the sea — often I swim, but Storm Doris is whipping up the waves and even I won’t swim alone in a gale.
 Not today anyway.

 So let’s talk about kid fiction.
 Last week my children asked to enter the BBC 500 word challenge, which is great.
 If they want to write a flash piece, get published, win some great books for the school library (yuss!), and grab some glitz in London (oh-ho-yes-please), I’d be up for that.
-But in 2016 there were 123,436 entries; that’s a 1 in 2,469 (0.04%) chance of being published.
+But in 2016 there were 123,436 entries of which 50 were published; that’s a 1 in 2,469 (0.04%) chance of being published.

 What happened to the other 123,386 stories?
 How many were read after the competition?
-If children take the the time to write, their stories should be celebrated; 500 words is a lot when you’re little, especially if you’re not sure how to start.
-(It helps to read the winning stories from previous years.)
+If children take the the time to write, their stories should be celebrated; 500 words is a lot when you’re little.

 Are there any other really cool places where kids can get their stories published?

-Please, if you know of any, send me your links?
+If you know of any, please send me a link?
 Once I’ve had a google and a tweet, I’ll be back up here posting my findings, and we can try and make sure that some of the other 123,386 stories find a home.

 Because kids’ stories rock.